 Where: JUMP Move Studio on the 5th floor.

-Cost: 4 session monthly pass $60.
+Cost: 3 for $45 Ya Kos Dance class pass: valid only for Winter Quarter programming, expires March 31st.
 You may pay a drop-in fee of $18 at the door.
 Check the ticket to see how many spaces remain in the class.

 What to Expect: Wear clothes you can move in and bring a water bottle.
 Dancing barefoot is recommended but not required.
 We have limited changing room space and do not have lockers for personal items at the moment so please plan accordingly.
 Check our FAQs below for any further questions.